bdsoha/vitrea-client/README.md

 ```ts
 export interface Logger {
     log(message: string, level: string) : void
     error(message : string, meta? : Record<string, any>) : void
     warn(message : string, meta? : Record<string, any>) : void
     info(message : string, meta? : Record<string, any>) : void
     http(message : string, meta? : Record<string, any>) : void
     debug(message : string, meta? : Record<string, any>) : void
     silly(message : string, meta? : Record<string, any>) : void
     verbose(message : string, meta? : Record<string, any>) : void
 }
 ```

+### Use Environment Variables

+If you prefer not to provide the configuration values directly, you can use environment variables instead.
+All configuration values can be represented as environment variables by converting the config key to uppercase and prefixing it with `VITREA_VBOX_`.
+For instance, the key `username` would be represented as `VITREA_VBOX_USERNAME`.